 Once you’ve recieved one of our seed paper cards, read the greetings inside.
 Once you’ve thoroughly enjoyed it, it’s ready to be planted.
 If you want to keep the card, you can always tear off only the perforated part.
 Or you can plant it whole, go ahead – It’s up to you!

 - Find a warm and sunny spot to plant your seed paper.
 You can start inside and then later replant it in your garden.

 - Place the seed paper on soil and sprinkle a bit of soil on the top – the seed paper should not be more than a few millimetres deep.

 - Water the seed paper well and regularly – it is crucial to keep it wet at all times.

 - The flowers will start germinating in 2-3 weeks.
 Some seeds start germinating later than others, so please be patient!

 - The flowers will reach full bloom in about 3 months.

-You can see all the available designs and purchase the seed cards from our e-shop or Labora Shop at Vene st. 18, Tallinn, Estonia.
+You can see all our available designs and purchase seed cards from our e-shop or our Labora Shop at Vene st. 18 in Tallinn, Estonia.